-In narrow-based economies, building a business is a tricky deal, especially when you have a fulltime job, that’s why I found it as an imperative mission to build a robust mental framework that allows both words: “financial stability” and “career adventure” to coexist in your life as an entrepreneur.
+Any plans on booting parallel careers?
+In narrow-based economies, building a business is a tricky deal, especially when you have a fulltime job.
+In consequence, I found it as an imperative mission to build a robust mental framework.
+It allows both words: “financial stability” and “career adventure” to coexist in your life as an entrepreneur.

-In case you didn’t figure it out yet, what I’m trying to convey here is that you can still have a proper, financially-rewarding business while maintaining a steady job if you cover the essentials for both of these to coexist together healthily, here are the best bits that will set you right on your journey.
+In case you didn’t figure it out yet, what I’m trying to convey here is that you can still have a proper, financially-rewarding business while maintaining a steady job.
+Particularly, if you cover the essentials for both of these to coexist together healthily.
+Here are the best bits that will set you right on your journey.

 Getting proper paperwork ready